Sujendrans/salesforceEmailService/README.md

 # salesforceEmailService
-This repository has codes enable email services to a custom object, LWC component compose emails and send an email using apex
+Apex code to enable email services to a custom object, LWC component(UI) to compose emails and send an email using apex.
+When the response is received, Send a push notification to the sender.